-There are several opportunities for adult education at St. John: Theology 101 on Sunday mornings during Sunday School, Basics of Orthodoxy classes before and during the season of Great Lent, Tuesday morning Bible Studies and periodic classes focused on specific topics.
+There are several opportunities for adult education at St. John: Theology 101 on Sunday mornings during Sunday School, Fullness of the Faith Catechism classes in the fall, Wednesday morning Bible Studies and periodic classes focused on specific topics.

 Provide parishioners with ongoing almsgiving opportunities and events, which focus on meeting the needs of our own as well as our neighbors in the greater community

 A source for Orthodox Christian literature, gifts and sacramental supplies for the parish and greater Orthodox community.
-Open Tuesday-Saturday 10:30a-3:30p in addition to before Saturday Vespers and after Sunday Liturgies.
+Open Tuesday-Friday 11:00a-2:00p in addition to before Saturday Vespers and after Sunday Liturgies.
 Learn more.

 Prayerfully lead the congregation in worship with the reading and chanting of liturgical services, including baptisms and weddings; choir holds regular practices and assists the church in providing and maintaining liturgical books